 Leaving Certificate in six subjects i.e. H5 in two subjects, and O6/H7 in four other subjects.
 The six subjects must include Mathematics, and either English or Irish.

 Some students who apply to CIT courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, CIT offers a second chance to reach the required entry standard through a CIT Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the CIT Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.
 Please click here for more information.

 Helpful subjects are: a European Language, Geography, and Business subject(s).

-The course is delivered in semesterised and modularised format.
+The Honours Degree in Tourism Management (previously titled Tourism) is delivered in semesterised and modularised format.
 Learning is based around class delivered lectures, field trips, practical lab classes, group and individual project work, and guest speakers from the field of tourism.